manykarim/robotframework-doctestlibrary/README.md

 * Linux
   * `docker run -t -v $PWD:/opt/test -w /opt/test robotframework-doctest robot atest/Compare.robot`

+## Gitpod.io

+Try out the library using [Gitpod](https://gitpod.io/#https://github.com/manykarim/robotframework-doctestlibrary)

 # Updates

+## Now built with poetry
+With version 0.3.0 the library is now built with poetry.
+Some refactoring and small cleanup were done, without changing the functionality.

 ## Hello PyMuPDF
 With version `0.2.0` the PDF Rendering and PDF content reading is done via `PyMuPDF` (instead of `Ghostscript` and `ImageMagick`/`PyWand`).
 <br>